The company:A leading engineering, design, and consultancy company

 Evaluation and final exam

-Halfway through the course, there was an evaluation with the managers of the individual participants and relevant colleagues as well as an assessment of the participants preliminary feedback.
+Halfway through the course, there was an evaluation with the managers of the individual participants and relevant colleagues as well as an assessment of the participants’ preliminary feedback.

-The result:
+The results

 Improved results in half the time